acidanthera/VirtualSMC/Dual Battery Support.md

 ## Implementation

-As an example for this tutorial we will use the Lenovo ThinkPad T440S laptop.
+As an example for this quick guide we will use the Lenovo ThinkPad T440S laptop.
 In order to have correct battery status, in a dual battery scenario, we need to use SSDT-BATC which combines two batteries into a single one and aside from the SSDT itself, we also need to rename the notifiers of BAT0 & BAT1 to BATC

 Notifiers can be in short and long versions, some examples are: